-5.33 Audit related services are those non-audit services specified in this Ethical Standard that are largely carried out by members of the audit engagement team, and where the work involved is closely related to the work performed in the audit and the threats to auditor independence are clearly insignificant and, as a consequence, safeguards need not be applied.
-However, such services provided to public interest entities, other than those required by Union or national legislation, are still subject to the 70% cap (see paragraphs 4.30R and 4.31R of Section 4 of Part B of this Ethical Standard) and still require approval by the audit committee.
+- 5.34 Audit related services are those non-audit services specified in this Ethical Standard that are largely carried out by members of the audit engagement team, and where the work involved is closely related to the work performed in the audit and the threats to auditor independence are clearly insignificant and, as a consequence, safeguards need not be applied.
+However, such services provided to public interest entities, other than those required by Union or national legislation, are still subject to the 70% cap (see paragraphs 4.15R and 4.16R of this Ethical Standard) and still require approval by the audit committee.

-5.34 Audit related services are:
+- 5.35 Audit related services are:

-- Reporting required by law or regulation to be provided by the auditor; - Reviews of interim financial information; - Reporting on regulatory returns; - Reporting to a regulator on client assets: - Reporting on government grants; - Reporting on internal financial controls when required by law or regulation; - Extended audit work that is authorised by those charged with governance performed on financial information41 and/or financial controls where this work is integrated with the audit work and is performed on the same principal terms and conditions. - 5.35 The engagement partner shall ensure that only those non-audit services listed in paragraph 5.34 are described as audit related services in communications with those charged with governance of the audited entity.
+- Reporting required by law or regulation to be provided by an auditor;

+- Reviews of interim financial information;

+- Reporting on regulatory returns;

+- Reporting to a regulator on client assets:

+- Reporting on government grants;

+- Reporting on internal financial controls when required by law or regulation;

+- Extended audit work that is authorised by those charged with governance performed on financial information43 and/or financial controls where this work is integrated with the audit work and is performed on the same principal terms and conditions.

+5.36 The engagement partner shall ensure that only those non-audit services listed in paragraph 5.35 are described as audit related services in communications with those charged with governance of the audited entity.